Second Mate & Compliance Officer

 Employment Type: MPP – this position is part of the California State University Management Personnel Plan (MPP).
 No tenure or permanent status can be achieve within the MPP.

-Salary Range: Commensurate with education, experience and licensure.
+Salary Range: Hiring salary is commensurate with education, experience, and licensure.

 Benefits: Premium benefit package includes outstanding health, dental and vision plans; life and disability insurances; pension (CalPERS); tuition fee waiver; and 14 paid holidays per year.
 See our benefits website for additional information.

 Application Deadline: Open until filled.
-A review of applications will begin Thursday, March 17, 2022 and the review period may end at any time thereafter.
+A review of applications will begin Monday, August 15, 2022.

 The Office of Marine Programs primary mission is to support the academic departments in the education and application of knowledge in the processes associated with all aspects of the Maritime and related industry by manning and maintaining the vessel training assets.
 Activities associated with Marine Programs include hands on professional development of prospective Merchant Marine Officers and support of course work in those areas.